eficode-academy/learn-helm/exercise5.md

 helm list --deleted
 ```

 6. Now it's your turn to take the helm.
-Try making the following changes and running helmsman after each change and see what happens:
+Try making the following changes and running helmsman after each change and see what happens (using `helm list`):

 - Change the kubernetes-dashboard `enabled` flag back to `true`
 - Change the namespace for one of the applications, and why not add a new namespace in the namespaces section.